The Museum of Broadway Is a Must for NYC Visitors: Here’s What to Expect Inside

 Hundreds of Productions Are Showcased in Colorful Detail

-In one of the early rooms on the tour route, the Ziegfeld Follies are spotlighted with artifacts like elaborate costumes bursting with rhinestones and features, gold shoes, a gold purse and a tiara that the “Ziegfeld girls” wore.
+In one of the early rooms on the tour route, the Ziegfeld Follies are spotlighted with artifacts.
+There are elaborate costumes bursting with rhinestones, gold shoes, a gold purse and a tiara that the “Ziegfeld girls” wore.

 Showman Florenz Ziegfeld, Jr. launched the follies in 1907 on a rooftop garden.
 A new version of the show was presented annually until 1925, then intermittently thereafter until 1931.

-The lavish productions were in the tradition of Parisian musical revues with scantily clad chorus lines of beautiful women, kicking their long, shapely legs in perfect choreographed sequence.
+The lavish productions were in the tradition of Parisian musical revues.
+Picture scantily clad chorus lines of beautiful women kicking their long, shapely legs in a perfectly choreographed sequence.

 These “kick lines” and the formations they used are still familiar in musical staging today.

-Enjoy the production stills and a video of some of the dancing and check out Oscar Hammerstein II’s penciled lyric ideas for words that rhyme with “surrey.”
-You know the song!
+Enjoy the production stills and a video of some of the dancing.
+Also check out Oscar Hammerstein II’s penciled lyric ideas for words that rhyme with “surrey.”

 Photos and caricatures of the original Dolly, Carol Channing, are featured in the “Hello Dolly” room.
-Plus, you’ll see a mannikin with the headdress worn by Bette Midler, who also played the role, along with the dress worn by her replacement, Bernadette Peters, in the 2018 revival.
+Plus, you’ll see a mannikin with the headdress worn by Bette Midler, who also played the role.
+In addition, there is the dress worn by her replacement, Bernadette Peters, in the 2018 revival.

 Step Inside Scenes from ‘West Side Story’

-Such sets, which have been constructed specifically for the museum, are magnets for visitors, who can place themselves within their favorite shows via selfies or pics taken by their friends.
+Such sets, which have been constructed specifically for the museum, are magnets for visitors.
+Here, they can place themselves within their favorite shows via selfies or pics taken by their friends.

 Check Out the Wizardry of ‘Wicked’

-“Wicked” fans will love the five-foot scale model of the Gershwin Theatre (where the production is housed) which shows just how many people it takes to make the wizardry happen on stage and what the venue looks like behind the scenes.
+Wicked fans will love the five-foot scale model of the Gershwin Theatre, where the production is housed.
+It shows just how many people it takes to make the wizardry happen onstage and what the venue looks like behind the scenes.

 Another model that visitors will appreciate is from Lin-Manuel Miranda’s “In the Heights.”
 This set prototype features tiny storefronts and mini pictures of the show’s cast members.

-For more of Miranda’s work, you can geek out over the costumes worn in “Hamilton,” including the pair of boots the man himself sported.
+For more of Miranda’s work, you can geek out over the costumes worn in Hamilton.
+This includes the pair of boots the man himself sported.

 Fosse and Sondheim Get Their Due